 Coastal landscapes of the Hokianga

-The tour starts after a mid-morning pick up from Whangarei, to work in with fights from all the main centers.
+The tour starts after a mid-morning pick up from Whangarei, to work in with flights from all the main centres.
 Afterwards, we drive to Russell and the historic Duke of Marlborough Hotel, our home for the next three nights in the picturesque Bay of Islands.
-During European colonisation, Russell was briefly the capital of New Zealand, and features many historic sites.
-After arriving in the hotel we use the conference room run through our introductory programme for the finer points of working in manual mode and capturing long exposure photography and advanced settings for HDR photography, The day ends with a sunset shoot over the picturesque coastline, on one of the many beautiful bays close to Russell.
+During European colonisation, Russell was briefly the capital of New Zealand and features many historic sites.
+After arriving in the hotel we use the conference room run through our introductory programme for the finer points of capturing long exposure photography and advanced settings for HDR photography, The day ends with a sunset shoot over the picturesque coastline, on one of the many beautiful bays close to Russell.

 An early start enables a sunrise shoot before we head back to the hotel for breakfast.
-A chartered boat enables us to explore the Bay of Islands by sea, including parts of the coastline not accessible by road.
+A chartered boat today enables us to explore the Bay of Islands by sea, including parts of the coastline not accessible by road.
 We will send the day stopping at a number of the beautiful islands to capture these at our own pace, utilising the long exposure and HDR techniques that we have learned to make some unique photographs.

-Today we will venture further afield to explore more of the beautiful Hokianga Harbour, stopping on route to capture some of the stunning waterfalls located around the Bay of Islands.
+Today we will venture further afield to explore the beautiful Hokianga Harbour, stopping on route to capture some of the stunning waterfalls located around the Bay of Islands.
 The rugged coastlines and picturesque jetties of this area are well suited for black and white ‘fine art style’ photographs.
-We also capture images of intriguing round boulders, similar to those found in the south island at Moeraki.
+We also capture images of intriguing round boulders, similar to the iconic ones found in the South Island at Moeraki.

 Another early morning sunrise shoot across the Bay of Islands allows you to hone your field technique and capture some more of the area's stunning beaches.
-After breakfast, we will then use the hotel's conference room for an in-depth post-production session covering the processing of long exposure, black and white images and merging HDR shots.
+After breakfast, we will then use the hotel's conference room for an in-depth post-production session covering the processing of long exposure, black and white images, and merging HDR shots.
 We will help you process your best images from the workshop and produce two finished 16x22" fine art prints to take home.
-In the afternoon, we drive back to Whangarei to meet connecting flights to main centers.
+In the afternoon, we drive back to Auckland to meet connecting flights to the main centres.

 Our workshops run with a maximum group size of 8 and 2 tutors, offering 1:4 ratio of tutors to guests.
-Limiting class sizes ensures we provide you with the best learning environment possible, including expert guidance, instruction and personal attention, according to your learning style.
+Limiting class sizes ensures we provide you with the best learning environment possible, including expert guidance, instruction, and personal attention according to your learning style.
 Smaller groups of up to 4 may only be led by one tutor.

 Our exact schedule will be determined according to the whole group’s photographic objectives and the weather.
 We keep a flexible itinerary to accommodate this.
 We will spend the workshop instructing and shooting, often from before dawn until after dark.
-At some point during the weekend the tutors will give a lecture on their photographic ability and how you can apply their systems and vision to develop your own unique style.
+During the workshop, our tutors will give a lecture on their own photography vision and the workshop topics to help you develop your own unique style.

 A minimum level of physical activity is necessary to enjoy the workshop.
-All locations we shoot will be within an easy walk along the coastline, but sometimes over rocky beaches carrying your own equipment.
-If fitness or mobility is an issue please let us know - there are often locations which offer great shooting possibilities close to the road or our accommodation, or sometimes we also have the option to split the group.
+Most locations we shoot will be within a short walk along the coastline, but sometimes over rocky beaches carrying your own equipment.

 Booking & Payment